 According to the CDC, more than 400 Americans are killed each year due to unintentional carbon monoxide poisoning, and more than 20,000 are sent to the emergency room.
 Cars, boats and homes are common locations for CO poisoning, though serious incidents have also occurred in hotels, offices and other commercial buildings.

 If you or a loved one has suffered carbon monoxide poisoning due to the negligence of a building owner or product manufacturer, it is important that you speak to an experienced personal injury lawyer as soon as possible.

 Contact Our Firm Today

-At Miller & Gaudio PC, our skilled attorneys will investigate every aspect of your carbon monoxide poisoning case to determine how you were exposed and which parties were responsible.
+At The Law Office of Miller & Gaudio PC, our skilled attorneys will investigate every aspect of your carbon monoxide poisoning case to determine how you were exposed and which parties were responsible.
 Then, we will aggressively push for a legal resolution that fully compensates you for your losses.